 In Microsoft Dynamics AX 2012, several form styles were introduced and formalized.
 Primary data types are represented by the List Page and Details Form styles.
 Secondary data types are represented by the Simple List and Details Form and Simple List Form styles.
 In addition to these core form types, other form styles exist for supporting forms, such as Table of Contents for settings, Dialog and Drop Dialog for dialog forms, and Lookup for lookup forms.
 Other less formal form patterns, such as Wizard, also exist.
 Developers who wanted to build a new form of a specific style in Dynamics AX 2012 often used the corresponding template form as a starting point.
 After they included form content and made any modifications that were required, developers could then run the Form Style Checker add-in to validate their form in terms of structure and property values against that form style's template form.

-Microsoft Dynamics 365 for Operations: Form patterns
+Microsoft Dynamics 365 for Finance and Operations, Enterprise edition: Form patterns

 Applying a pattern is a straightforward process that can modify properties on multiple containers and controls on a form.
 Here is the standard flow for applying patterns: